Hospitality Training News and Guides

 • Do I need RSA before becoming an Approved Manager?
 Yes, RSA is mandatory in WA before you can work as an Approved Manager.

 • Is my WA Approved Manager Card valid in other states?
-No, the Approved Manager Card is valid only in Western Australia.
+No, the card is valid only in Western Australia.

 • Can I study online?
 Yes, with an approved provider like Job Trainer Australia.